Component Object Model: .NET

-WCF (Windows Communication Foundation) eases a number of COM's remote execution challenges.
+WCF eases a number of COM's remote execution challenges.
 For instance, it allows objects to be transparently marshalled by value across process or machine boundaries more easily.

 Windows Runtime

-Microsoft's Windows Runtime (or WinRT, not to be confused with Windows RT) programming and application model is essentially a COM-based API, although it relies on an enhanced COM.
-Because of its COM-like basis, Windows Runtime allows relatively easy interfacing from multiple languages, just as COM does, but it is essentially an unmanaged, native API.
-The API definitions are, however, stored in ".winmd" files, which are encoded in ECMA 335 metadata format, the same CLI metadata format that .NET uses with a few modifications.
-This common metadata format allows for significantly less overhead than P/Invoke when WinRT is invoked from .NET applications, and its syntax is much simpler.
+Windows Runtime (WinRT) is a COM-based API, albeit an enhanced COM variant.
+Because of its COM-like basis, WinRT supports interfacing from multiple programming contexts, but it is an unmanaged, native API.
+The API definitions are stored in ".winmd" files, which are encoded in ECMA 335 metadata format; the same CLI metadata format that .NET uses with a few modifications.
+This metadata format allows for significantly lower overhead than P/Invoke when WinRT is invoked from .NET applications.

-Nano-COM (a.k.a XPCOM)
+Nano-COM

-Nano-COM is an extremely small subset of the Component Object Model that is focused exclusively on the Application Binary Interface (ABI) aspects of COM that enable function and method calls across independently compiled modules/components.
-Nano-COM can be expressed easily in a single C++ header file that is portable to all C++ compilers.
-Nano-COM extends the native ABI of the underlying instruction architecture and OS to add support for typed object references (typical ABIs focus only on atomic types, structures, arrays and function calling conventions).
-The basis of Nano-COM was used by Mozilla to bootstrap Firefox (called XPCOM), and is currently in use as the base ABI technology for DirectX/Direct3D/DirectML.
+Nano-COM is a subset of COM focused on the application binary interface (ABI) aspects of COM that enable function and method calls across independently compiled modules/components.
+Nano-COM can be expressed in a portable C++ header file.
+Nano-COM extends the native ABI of the underlying instruction architecture and OS to support typed object references – whereas a typical ABI focuses on atomic types, structures, arrays and function calling conventions.

 A Nano-COM header file defines or names at least three types: